 If you’re using the default settings on your Mac OS X El Capitan 10.11, every search means your local search terms and location are sent to Apple and 3rd parties (including Microsoft).
 Here is how to restore the privacy of Spotlight.

-One common OS X El Capitan problem is a black screen when you wake the computer up.
+One common OS X El Capitan problem is Mac boot issue, Mac El Capitan won’t boot, or El Capitan is slow to boot.
 If you are using a notebook, the easiest fix is to close the lid for 30 seconds and try again.
 This is temporary, but it will prevent you from holding the power button to force a restart.

 Another way is to “disable sleep” so that the system remains stable.
 You can do this with a tiny app named Caffeine, which prevents your Mac from automatically going to sleep, and diming the screen.

 Generally speaking, OS X El Capitan runs great on most new Macs, but you may not so luck if you are working on an old Mac.
+On an old Mac, El Capitan may be running slow.
 Many users are complaining about the sluggish and stutter experience of the El Capitan on their old model Macs.
 Why is your Mac running slow?
 The reason for that can be due to a variety of issues, and having too much junk files like Internet caches, cookies, system or user cache files is one of the greatest causes.

 You May Like: Top 4 Mac Cleaner Review >